 On a related note, the Bible talks about tents, brass, steel, and other physical objects in times and places for which inadequate confirming evidence has been found (evidence of ancient tents may have been found at one site, Timna; the 116 occurrences of "brass" in the KJV Old Testament may simply refer to copper or bronze).
 We should not be surprised when the surviving evidence for ancient animals and other objects proves to be scant.
 It's hardly a reason for abandoning a sacred text.

 New discoveries are constantly changing our understanding or flora and fauna in the ancient world.
-Many discoveries favorable to the Book of Mormon, such as ancient New World domesticated barley, pre-Columbian horses in Mayan territory, and sheep wool in Mesoamerica, have been very recent.
-With only a fraction of the evidence in, it's too early to assume that any argument from silence is truly meaningful.
+There have been some finds of unexpected items favorable to the Book of Mormon, such as ancient New World domesticated barley and the possibility of pre-Columbian horses in Mayan territory (though there are several other possibilities to consider).
+With only a fraction of the evidence in (the vast majority of sites have not yet been excavated), it's too early to assume that any argument from silence is truly meaningful.
 Consider this thought from Sorenson (An Ancient American Setting for the Book of Mormon, p.
 296):

 The case of the horse bones, found years ago but ignored by all the archaeologists, tells us that we must constantly scrutinize the adequacy of "current" scientific beliefs.
 The Eurasian sheep is not supposed to have been in pre-Columbian America either, yet real sheep's wool was found in a burial site at Cholula, Puebla, Mexico, in an archaeological setting that gave no other indication of dating after the Spaniards arrived [Linne, Mexican Highland Cultures, p.
 156].
 This lone specimen doesn't take us far toward a literal reading of the Book of Mormon term sheep, but perhaps we should keep this door too ajar a little.

-With that note as a foreword, we can better deal with specific questions about animals and plants mentioned in the Book of Mormon.
+With that ambivalent note as a foreword, we can better deal with specific questions about animals and plants mentioned in the Book of Mormon.
+We will continue to find uncertainty and arguments from silence coupled with often tentative but sometimes quite interesting insights and evidences, leaving plenty of questions but also some possible answers.
 (The issue of horses is most commonly raised, at least in e-mail to me, so I'll treat that in the most detail below.)

 Critics of the Book of Mormon assume that if Book of Mormon peoples did have the horse, sheep, elephants, chickens, or other disputed animals, that there should be clear archaeological remains to confirm their presence.
 Nevertheless, it is possible for a now extinct animal species to have been known to Mesoamericans without leaving clear archaeological evidence.
 William Hamblin illustrates this with the example of horses among the Huns ("Basic Methodological Problems with the Anti-Mormon Approach to the Geography and Archaeology of the Book of Mormon," Journal of Book of Mormon Studies, Vol. 2, No. 1, Spring and Fall 1993, p.
 194):